jupyter-book/jupyter-book/docs/start/create-content.md

 ::::

 The above "widget" shows both the contents of `intro.md`, and what the underlying MyST-MD engine produces when you build the project as a website.
-Whilst this is a contrived example, it gives a taste of some of the things you can do with Jupyter Book using MyST Markdown and the MyST-MD engine.
-For more information on the syntax of MyST Markdown, and the features supported by MyST-MD, see [the MyST-MD authoring documentation](xref:guide/frontmatter).
+To learn more about the supported syntax of MyST Markdown, and the features supported by the MyST-MD engine that powers Jupyter Book, see [the MyST-MD authoring documentation](xref:guide/frontmatter).

-Now we're ready to [](./build-websites.md).
+Now that we have some content, we're ready to [](./build-websites.md).